Andrea Dovizioso: Scot Racing Team (2008)

 On 15 September 2007, Dovizioso announced that he would be making the move up to the MotoGP class with his existing team in 2008.
 On his premier class debut, Dovizioso achieved a highly credible fourth place, at the season opener in Qatar, passing Valentino Rossi on the final lap.
-Throughout the season, Dovi was one of the most consistent Honda riders, placing 4th and 5th several times, and achieving a 3rd place podium finish at the Malaysian MotoGP at Sepang.
-Dovizioso finished 5th in the final standings.
+Throughout the season, he was one of the most consistent Honda riders, placing fourth and fifth several times, and achieving a third place podium finish at the Malaysian MotoGP at Sepang.
+Dovizioso finished fifth in the final standings.